-In order to be sure to catch the start of the conversion in case of complex sequences of transitions, it can be useful to enable the EN\STP bit so that the part will generate a pulse on the IRQ pin to indicates a conversion start.
+In order to catch the start of the conversion in case of complex sequences of transitions, it can be useful to enable the $EN\STP$ bit so that the part will generate a pulse on the $\overline{IRQ}$ pin to indicate a conversion start.

-Figure 5-10 shows different cases for the transitions between each mode and shows the internal state of the start-up timer at each step.
+Figure 5-10 shows different cases of transitions between modes and shows the internal state of the Start-Up Timer for each step.